-The Databricks pipeline may be one of the most crucial places where your code runs, but the visibility you’re getting there is limited.
+Data pipelines like the Databricks pipeline may be one of the most crucial places where your code runs, but the visibility you’re getting there is limited.
 With Helios you can see downstream how services interact with each other and the connections between them.

-In distributed application environments, to solve problems in code you need to be able to connect the dots between all the different places where your code runs, including frameworks like Databricks and Apache Airflow.
+In distributed application environments, to solve problems in code you need to be able to connect the dots between all the different places where your code runs, including data pipelines in data frameworks like Databricks and Apache Airflow.
 The Databricks pipeline may be one of the most crucial places where your code runs, but the visibility you’re getting there is limited.
 Usually the pipeline is detached from the rest of your architecture – which makes it nearly impossible to test, monitor and understand how your code is executed.
 Databricks notebooks are often triggered by microservices, which also consume their output, but all those components are siloed.

 You can get insight into your end-to-end flows by adapting OpenTelemetry’s (OTel) context propagation method to fit the specific mechanism of triggering and running Databricks notebooks.
 OTel is the emerging standard for instrumenting, generating, collecting, and exporting distributed tracing telemetry for analysis and software performance monitoring.
 Helios leverages OTel to enable you to see a flow propagating through the components of your application – including microservices and notebooks, how they are connected, and what is triggering and is triggered by the notebook.